OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:49

-“I am not possessed by a demon,” said Jesus, “but I honour My Father and you dishonour Me.
+“I am not under the influence of a demon,” said Jesus, “but I honour My Father and you dishonour Me.

 ## John 8:50